byte2pixel/serilog-sinks-file-encrypt/README.md

 A Serilog sink that encrypts log files using RSA and AES encryption.
 This package provides secure logging by encrypting log data before writing to disk, ensuring sensitive information remains protected.

-> **⚠️ Pre-release Software**: This library is currently in pre-release (0.x.x versions).
+> **⚠️ Pre-release Software**: This library is currently in pre-release.
 APIs may change before the 1.0 release.
 See [SECURITY.md](SECURITY.md) for security considerations and best practices.

 ## 📦 Packages